WELCOME TO THE INDEPENDENT

-Our speech and debate program (the Wasatch Independent Debate League) has been around for 15 years and is directed by Sam Martineau.
+The speech and debate program (the Wasatch Independent Debate League) has been around for nearly 15 years and is directed by Sam Martineau.

-In this class, students learn the skills of critical thinking, persuasion, listening, and effective communication in context of seven speaking and debate events.
+In this class, students learn the skills of critical thinking, persuasion, listening, and effective communication in context of eight speaking and debate events.

-The effects of this class on our students is incredible, and as a result, our students frequently place in national competitions.
-Not only that, our students learn the soft skills they need to be successful at anything they do later on in life.
+The effect of this class on students is incredible, and as a result, students frequently place in national competitions.
+Not only that, students learn the soft skills they need to be successful at anything they do later on in life.

-As our general math and science director, Gesse Rosa will also direct our chemistry classes.
-We will offer two levels to our students.
+As the general math and science director, Gesse Rosa also directs the chemistry classes.
+We offer two levels to students.

-Chemistry 1: This class is equivalent to the first year of college chemistry and is for students who understand the fundamentals and beginning concepts taught in our entry-level chemistry course.
+Chemistry 1: This class is equivalent to the first year of college chemistry and is for students who understand the fundamentals and beginning concepts taught in the entry-level chemistry course.

 MEET OUR PROGRAM DIRECTORS